 - Generally easy to use but with a learning curve

-For new users, ADP TotalSource will handle moving you to its system and assign a dedicated representative you can contact with questions or concerns.
-Aside from providing you access to HR specialists, it sends emails and alerts to keep you up-to-date on legislative changes.
+For new users, ADP TotalSource handles moving you to its system and assigns a dedicated representative you can contact with questions or concerns.
+Aside from providing access to HR specialists, it sends emails and alerts to keep you up to date on legislative changes.
 It even helps you track your employees’ COVID-19 vaccinations and test results.

-The software is generally easy to use, although it has a slightly steep learning curve mainly because of its many features.
-Its interface also looks a bit dated, and some features are hard to find or difficult to navigate to.
+The software is relatively easy to use, although it has a slightly steep learning curve mainly because of its many features.
+Its interface is generally user-friendly but some features are hard to find or difficult to navigate, such as payroll reports.
+A reviewer shared that “payroll is a mess,” especially if you have to give bonuses or have special deductions.

-And while ADP TotalSource offers a lot of support options that include online how-to guides, some can be hit and miss.
-For example, to get help with an employee login issue, we had to answer multiple questions and go to several links, and then were told to talk to our company’s HR support.
+While ADP TotalSource offers robust support options that include online how-to guides, some can be hit-and-miss.
+For example, to get help with an employee login issue, we had to answer multiple questions and go to several links—and then were told to talk to our company’s HR support.

 What Users Think About ADP TotalSource